MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 ### Remarks

-If this symbol isn't defined, including `atlbase.h` will perform `using namespace ATL` by default, which may lead to naming conflicts.
+If this symbol isn't defined, including `atlbase.h` performs `using namespace ATL` by default, which may lead to naming conflicts.
 To prevent this, define this symbol.

 ## <a name="_atl_no_com_support"></a> `_ATL_NO_COM_SUPPORT`